dbdness/100-days-of-code/log.md

 ### Day 22: February 12, 2018

-**Today's Progress**: Due to schoolwork, I unfortunately didn't have time to work on my project today.
+**Today's Progress**: Due to studying, I unfortunately didn't have time to work on my project today.

 **Thoughts:**